Macbeth: Sources for the play

+Other texts have been cited as possible sources for the play, such as Montaigne's Essays, Pierre Le Loyer's A Treatise of Specters, and, for some individual sections, the anonymous pamphlet Newes from Scotland (1591?), William Camden's Remains Concerning Britain (1605), and Samuel Daniel's The Queenes Arcadia (1606).
+Sandra Clark and Pamela Mason write, "It is hard to imagine that Shakespeare would not have consulted [Newes from Scotland], given that it is an account of a plot by Scottish witches against the King, the publication of which James himself commissioned. […] Shakespeare may also have consulted the King's own Daemonologie (1597)."
+On the other hand, Nicholas Brooke writes that there is "no evidence at all that Shakespeare made any use" of the Daemonologie and Newes from Scotland, and he compares them with certain passages only to "illustrate common beliefs".

 Macbeth has been compared to Shakespeare's Antony and Cleopatra.
 As characters, both Antony and Macbeth seek a new world, even at the cost of the old one.
 Both fight for a throne and have a 'nemesis' to face to achieve that throne.
 For Antony, the nemesis is Octavius; for Macbeth, it is Banquo.
 At one point Macbeth even compares himself to Antony, saying "under Banquo / My Genius is rebuk'd, as it is said / Mark Antony's was by Caesar."
 Lastly, both plays contain powerful and manipulative female figures: Cleopatra and Lady Macbeth.

-Shakespeare borrowed the story from several tales in Holinshed's Chronicles, a popular history of the British Isles well known to Shakespeare and his contemporaries.
-In Chronicles, a man named Donwald finds several of his family put to death by his king, Duff, for dealing with witches.
-After being pressured by his wife, he and four of his servants kill the king in his own house.
-In Chronicles, Macbeth is portrayed as struggling to support the kingdom in the face of King Duncan's ineptitude.
-He and Banquo meet the three witches, who make exactly the same prophecies as in Shakespeare's version.
-Macbeth and Banquo then together plot the murder of Duncan, at Lady Macbeth's urging.
-Macbeth has a long, ten-year reign before eventually being overthrown by Macduff and Malcolm.
-The parallels between the two versions are clear.
-However, some scholars think that George Buchanan's Rerum Scoticarum Historia matches Shakespeare's version more closely.
-Buchanan's work was available in Latin in Shakespeare's day.